shaun-barnard/python/discord-llm-chatbot/README.md

 ```

 ## Download LLM Model
-Skip this if you already have a model, otherwise head over to [HuggingFace.co](https://huggingface.co/models?pipeline_tag=text-generation&sort=trending&search=.GGUF) and download a model.
+Skip this step if you already have a model, otherwise head over to [HuggingFace.co](https://huggingface.co/models?pipeline_tag=text-generation&sort=trending&search=.GGUF) and download a model.

 #### If you have shitty internet, you're gonna want to create a custom download script to avoid wanting to punch a hole through your monitor...
 ```bash
 nano red.sh
 ```

-#### Copy and paste the script below.

 ```bash
 #!/bin/bash